mikeder/music-scraper/README.md

 ## Todo:

-* Add possibility to enable MySQL logging of # of files per scrape, locations, genre, etc.
+* Done for now, ill add to this when I think of new ideas.